 Flores attended Yuba College and Merced Junior College.
 She completed the Minority Business Management Leadership Training program at Dartmouth University.

 About PRIDE Industries: PRIDE Industries is one of the largest employers of people with disabilities, with expertise providing facility operations and maintenance services, custodial services, contract manufacturing, supply chain management, and fulfillment services to public and private organizations nationwide.
 Founded in 1966, PRIDE creates paths to employment for people with disabilities through person-centered job coaching, training, and placement.
 PRIDE’s mission extends nationwide, assisting individuals to become self-sufficient, have a sense of purpose, contribute to their communities, and achieve their goals.
-For Business Services, learn more at prideindustries.com.
-For People Services, learn more at prideindustries.org and follow PRIDE Industries on Facebook.
+For Business and People Services, learn more at prideindustries.com.